emik80/django-shop/README.md

 2. In /eshop/mysite/mysite/shop/templates/shop/account.html (string #40) insert yor domain url for correct fondy callback

-_* Hmart – Electronics eCommerce HTML Template is used (for educational purposes< not for commerce use!!!)_
+_* Hmart – Electronics eCommerce HTML Template is used (for educational purposes, not for commerce use!!!)_